 Minority Business Development Agency: The Minority Business Development Agency (MBDA), an agency of the U.S. Department of Commerce since 1969, works to promote the growth of minority-owned businesses.
 One aspect of their work includes providing resources about grants and loans.
 Black business owners looking for guidance on local funding opportunities can do so at one of the MBDA’s Minority Business Centers, which are located in major metropolitan areas all over the country.

-Small Business Administration (SBA): Last but certainly not lease, the Small Business Administration (SBA) provides important resources to small businesses of all kinds and has multiple programs that can help Black-owned businesses.
+Small Business Administration (SBA): Last but certainly not least, the Small Business Administration (SBA) provides important resources to small businesses of all kinds and has multiple programs that can help Black-owned businesses.
 The SBA’s Lender Match tool helps connect small businesses with SBA-approved CDFIs (read more about them above) and small lenders that can provide a personalized touch.
 Notably, the SBA also has two federal contacting programs that may be relevant to Black-owned businesses — the 8(a) Business Development program and the HUBZone program.

 The National Minority Supplier Development Council (NMSDC): The National Minority Supplier Development Council (NMSDC) is a non-profit corporate membership organization that supports minority-owned businesses.
 The NMSDC has a grant program called the Business Consortium Fund, which is intended to support certified minority-owned businesses.